-- 6. The evaluation panel to provide ratings of the Municipal Manger's performance against agreed objectives as a result of portfolio of evidence and/or comments and customer input. - 7.
-Initially the scoring should be recorded on the scorecard then transferred onto the consolidated score sheet - 8.
-Any reasons for non-compliance should be recorded during the review session by keeping of minutes of the review session. - 9.
+- 8. Any reasons for non-compliance should be recorded during the review session by keeping of minutes of the review session. - 9.
 The assessment of the performance of the Director will be based on the following rating scale for KPA's:

 Terminology Description Rating Level Outstanding Performance Performance far exceeds the standard expected of the Director at this level.
 The appraisal indicates that the Director has achieved above fully effective results against all performance criteria and indicators are specified in the PA and Performance plan and maintained this in all areas of responsibility throughout the year 5 Performance Significantly above expectation Performance is significantly higher than the standard expected in the job.
 The appraisal indicates that the Director has achieved all others through the year 4 Fully Effective Performance fully meets the standards expected in the job.
 The appraisal indicates that the Director has fully achieved effective results against all significant performance criteria and indicators as specified in the PA and Performance Plan.
 3 Performance not fully Effective Performance is below the standard required for the job.
 Performance meets some of the standards expected for the job.
 The review/assessment indicates that the Director has achieved below fully effective results against more than half the key performance criteria and indicators as specified in the PA and Performance Plan 2 Unacceptable Performance Performance does not meet the standard for the job.
-The review/assessment indicates that the MM has achieved below fully effective results against almost all of the performance criteria and indicators as specified in the PA and Performance Plan.
+The review/assessment indicates that the Director has achieved below fully effective results against almost all of the performance criteria and indicators as specified in the PA and Performance Plan.
 The Director has failed to demonstrate the commitment or ability to bring the performance up to the level of expected in the job despite management efforts to encourage improvement.
 1

-- 10. Only those items relevant for the review period in question should be scored - 11.
+- 10. Only those items relevant for the review period in question should be scored. - 11.
 The assessment of the performance of the Director on all Competencies will be based on the rating scale as reflected in section 4 of the performance plan. - 12.
-The Municipal Manager and Director to prepare and agree on a personal development plan (PDP) for addressing developmental gaps. - 13.
-The Municipal Manager and Director to set new objectives, targets, performance indicators, weighting and dates etc. for the following financial year. - 14.
+The Municipal Manager and the Director to prepare and agree on a personal development plan (PDP) for addressing developmental gaps. - 13.
+The Municipal Manager and the Director to set new objectives, targets, performance indicators, weighting and dates etc. for the following financial year. - 14.
 Poor work performance will be dealt with in terms of regulation 32 (3) of the Performance gazetted in Notice No 805, Published on 1 August 2006.